GTR-Turbo: Merged Checkpoint is Secretly a Free Teacher for Agentic VLM Training: The GTR-Turbo Framework

 \subsection{Revisiting Guided Thought Reinforcement}

-Guided Thought Reinforcement (GTR) \cite{wei2025gtr} is an automated reinforcement learning framework designed for training VLM agents in multi-turn decision-making tasks.
+Guided Thought Reinforcement (GTR) \cite{wei2025gtr} is a flexible reinforcement learning framework designed for training VLM agents in multi-turn decision-making tasks.
 As shown in Figure~\ref{fig:old_framework}, it leverages a VLM-as-a-corrector mechanism, where an external VLM model acts as a corrector to evaluate and refine the agent's reasoning at each RL step.
-By jointly performing SFT on reasoning tokens and PPO updates on action tokens simultaneously, GTR effectively solves ``thought collapse'' caused by the absence of verifiable thinking rewards.
-GTR also incorporates Dataset Aggregation (DAgger) \cite{ross2011reduction} to mitigate the distribution shift issue that arises during the dynamic RL training.
+By jointly performing SFT on reasoning tokens and RL on action tokens simultaneously, GTR effectively solves ``thought collapse'' caused by the absence of reliable thinking rewards.
+GTR also incorporates Dataset Aggregation (DAgger) \cite{ross2011reduction} to mitigate the distribution shift issue that arises during the dynamic RL training. \looseness-1

-Formally, we denote the agent's observation as $o$, thought output as $th$, and action as $a$, given agent model $\pi_\theta$ and corrector model $\pi_{\text{corr}}$. $\mathcal{B}$ represents the PPO data buffer and $\mathcal{D}$ denotes the thought data buffer.
-If we term $[l]$ as the $l$-th token and $[<l]$ as the first $l$ tokens, then the objective of GTR can be represented as: